serge-m/serge-m.github.io/content/2017-05-math-explained-and-visualized.md

 [Up-sampling with Transposed Convolution](https://towardsdatascience.com/up-sampling-with-transposed-convolution-9ae4f2df52d0) one more article about deconvolutions with good examples

-More about deconvolutions in Tensorflow: https://stackoverflow.com/questions/39373230/what-does-tensorflows-conv2d-transpose-operation-do
+More about deconvolutions in Tensorflow on [stack overflow](https://stackoverflow.com/questions/39373230/what-does-tensorflows-conv2d-transpose-operation-do)

-A guide to convolution arithmetic for deeplearning, Vincent Dumoulin, Francesco Visin, 2018 https://arxiv.org/pdf/1603.07285.pdf
+[A guide to convolution arithmetic for deeplearning](https://arxiv.org/pdf/1603.07285.pdf), Vincent Dumoulin, Francesco Visin, 2018

 See also: